 Bryophytes (mosses, hornworts, and liverworts) can be found in all ecosystems of earth.
-The diversity of bryophytes increases at tropical and subtropical latitudes.
+The diversity increases at tropical and subtropical latitudes.
 British Columbia has the highest bryophyte diversity in Canada so this is a wonderful place to study them.
 Another term commonly used for this group is nonvascular plants.
 Bryophytes lack xylem and phloem, the conductive tissues of vascular plants (=tracheophytes).
-Bryophytes and tracheophytes are monophyletic and collectively called embryophytes.
-As the name implies, there is an embryonic stage in these organisms as contrasted with their closest relative of green algae..
+Bryophytes and tracheophytes are monophyletic (one branch of the evolutionary tree of life) and collectively called embryophytes.
+As the name implies, there is an embryonic stage in these organisms as contrasted with their closest relative green algae.

 All embryophytes have a life cycle that involves an alternation between sporophyte and gametophyte generations.
 In vascular plants it is the sporophyte is the dominant, obvious stage; the grasses, flowering trees, ferns, and conifers we admire are all sporophytes.
-They are the generation of the plant that produces the spores that will develop into the inconspicuous gametophyte stage.
+The sporophyte is the generation that produces the spores that will develop into the inconspicuous gametophyte stage (multicellular product of the germinated spore).
 The gametophytes are tucked away and out of sight.
 (Although, folks afflicted with hayfever find the male gametophytes of seed plants very obvious – pollen is the male gametophytes of conifers and flowering plants.)